jyryu1/Concept-of-a-Portable-Covid-19-Diagnosis-Kit/README.md

 </p>

 If you are interested in learning more, or have an interest in working together on this, please contact me.
+Or let's develop together using Github platform together!

 Sincerely,
 Ji Young Ryu, Ph.D.